Tasdiq-Dewan/Tasdiq-Dewan-IMS-Project/README.md

 ### Running in command prompt

-Step 1: Open comman prompt at Tasdiq-Dewan-IMS-Project
+Step 1: Open command prompt at Tasdiq-Dewan-IMS-Project

 Step 2: Run the command